Skip to content

 • The accountability mechanisms that underpin the relationships between system, place and neighbourhood

-Why is it important?
+Why was it important?

 ICSs and place-based partnerships represent one of the biggest reorganisations of the health service in recent times.
-The Health and Care Act 2022 introduced significant legislative changes to how health services will be commissioned, abolishing Clinical Commissioning Groups on a place footprint, and transferring their budgets and statutory responsibilities to Integrated Care Boards, which operate on a bigger, sub-regional (system) level.
+The Health and Care Act 2022 introduced significant legislative changes to how health services are commissioned, abolishing Clinical Commissioning Groups on a place footprint, and transferring their budgets and statutory responsibilities to Integrated Care Boards, which operate on a bigger, sub-regional (system) level.

-How will we do it?
+How did we do it?

 More information

-PhD Fellow
+PhD/MPhil Fellow

 Melissa Surgey